ronibuchine/jack-jack-go/README.md

 `jjg [-tokens] [-ast] <files>`

-`-tokens` will output the xml of the tokenized jack file
+`-tokens` will output the xml of the tokenized jack file.

-`-ast` will output the xml of the ast
+`-ast` will output the xml of the abstract syntax tree.

 `files` can be any number of Jack files that are in your current working directory or can be a directoy with Jack files.